 Seek the Aid of a Trusted Divorce Attorney Today

 We hope this post provides our readers with an outline of how to best start gathering evidence of abuse.
 At the Law Offices of James P. White, we can provide specific legal advice to your and your loved ones’ needs.
-Call us at 925-271-0999 to book a free initial consultation.
+Call us at 925-271-0999 to book a initial consultation.